-2021 marked another incredible year of results for our Sixth Form students with those who followed either an A Level or vocational route achieving great success.
-Over 35% of Sixth Form results were A and A grades or equivalent.
+2023 marked another incredible year of results for our Sixth Form students with those who followed either an A Level or vocational route achieving great success.
+Over 48% of Sixth Form results were A, A or Distinction plus, grades.

 Destinations